microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

     -   One application gateway to load-balancer and provide Layer-7 (WAG and WAF) protection to the Web tier

-    -   Configuration of Virtual Network Service Endpoints to further secure access to PaaS services such as storage and Azure SQL.
+    -   Configuration of Virtual Network Service endpoints to further secure access to PaaS services such as storage and Azure SQL.

 -   Implement a WAF in order to inspect and protect incoming traffic

--   -   -   Application G will be used
+      -   Application G will be used

-    -   -   Azure Web App will be configured as backend back-end pool member of Application G.
+      -   Azure Web App will be configured as backend back-end pool member of Application G.

     -   To ensure end users will hit the App Gw, a CNAME record can be used to point to the public endpoint of the application gateway